sushyad/mindex-code-challenge/README.md

   }
 }
 ```
 Create new Compensation REST endpoints to create and read by employeeId.
+This should persist and query the Compensation
+from the in-memory persistence.